CryptoEcliptic/Binder-Dating-App/README.md

 ### Introduction ###
 CoreKraft is a component-oriented system.
 The components in its context are called modules.
 These modules are self sufficient and contain everything needed to supply a functioning feature (e.g. html views, css, javascript and C# code).
 The C# code is represented by other compiled sub-components called Node-Plugins or Loaders.
 Usually these plugins are written in a general manner and are used in different modules by referencing the compiled lib.
 Obviously, they must be configured differently.
 Until now CoreKraft supported in place configuration settings which was problematic in complex deployment scenarios.
+The new feature gives opportunity to provide external configuration settings for the Node-Plugins (Loaders).

 # Changing the default settings of a loader or a collection of loaders for a module.